ahmedessamelhorishy/DEPI-DEVOPS-PROJECT-1/README.md

 ![](images/Jenkins15.PNG)
 ![](images/Jenkins16.PNG)

-Create the pipeline with item name 'Pipeline', set Pipeline script from SCM Definition, Git SCM, Repository URL 'github.com:ahmedessamelhorishy/DevOps-Graduation-Project', Branch specifier '*/main' & Script path 'jenkins/Jenkinsfile' from: **New Item**
+Create the pipeline with item name 'Pipeline', set Pipeline script from SCM Definition, Git SCM, Repository URL 'github.com:ahmedessamelhorishy/DevOps-Graduation-Project', Branch specifier '*/main' & Script path 'jenkins/Jenkinsfile' (if chose to use **Nexus**) OR 'jenkins/Jenkinsfile (ECR)' (if chose to use **ECR**)  from: **New Item**
 ![](images/Jenkins17.PNG)
 ![](images/Jenkins18.PNG)
 ![](images/Jenkins19.PNG)